egandavidpatrick-del/AutoRegisterUpdater/README.md

 <a id="who-is-it-for"></a>
 ## 👥 Who Is It For?

-Complete a Document Issue Register is usually done by the following people:
+Completing a Document Issue Register can be done by the following people:

 * Architects
 * Engineers